Brandochili/CS207_Maker_Project/README.md

 - a woodworking shop and fine woodworking tools (optional)
 - a wood finish like varathane or lacquer (I'm using emtech em6000 water based production acrylic Lacquer) (optional)

+**The amplifier I used is for the two speakers I picked forthis project.
+Any speakers and amplifiers can be used as long as the Wattage and Ohms have been matched up.
+If you want to use the speakers I used, I would probably also use a 5 or 6 inch woofer as a sub and buy this 36v (not 19v) amplifier instead: http://store3.sure-electronics.com/3-x-200-watt-class-d-audio-amplifier-board-t-amp This is just a guide**

 # The Build Instructions: